Switzerland urged to step up fight against ill-gotten funds

 De Swardt was speaking at a news conference to launch a Transparency International campaign to persuade governments to halt the flow of illicit money gained through abuse of power, bribery and secret deals.

-Switzerland is the world's largest offshore cash center with roughly 2 trillion Swiss francs ($2.17 trillion) in assets.
+Switzerland is the world's largest offshore cash centre with roughly 2 trillion Swiss francs ($2.17 trillion) in assets.
 It was forced to make concessions on secrecy laws due to a global tax crackdown.

 The government has submitted a bill in parliament to adopt the guidelines of the intergovernmental Financial Action Task Force to fight money laundering, but it faced stiff opposition in the lower house.
 The upper house backed it on first reading and will hold a second debate on it next week.